eventEmitter/linkd/README.md

 The list emits events for each action performed on it.

+Unspecific events

+- `drain`: is emitted if the list is empty after an item was removed

 Events that have the value of the item passed to

 - `remove`: emitted when a node was removed using one of the `remove`, `pop`, `shift`, `removeNode`, `popNode` or `shiftNode` methods